Duluth City Adult Softball League

 i) Stealing: Stealing is not allowed for any league games.
 Runner must be in contact will base until ball is hit or Batter walks.

 a) Practice: Reservations are not accepted.
 Practice use will be on first-come, first-serve basis.
-Teams

-or in the outfield.
+outside the infield or in the outfield.
 Practice is limited to one (1) hour per team.

 b) League Championship: The league Champions will be determined by the best record.
 All ties for league

 champion will be determined by one of the following criteria: